 5. Critical thinking

 what is that you as a job seeker need to prepare yourself for?

-1. Learn more about the role and organisation:
+1. Learn more about the role and organization:

-2. Check out how well you would fit the organisation:
+2. Check out how well you would fit the organization:

 By doing so you would be needing to gather further information on the aspects that is lacking and prepare to answer them accordingly.
 I